mirequem/CODEV/README.md

 4. For the first use, a special glass must be imported into the catalogue.
 Choose Lens > Add Private Catalog Glass > Gradient Index...
 Choose "User defined" as the glass type. ***To complete***.

 5. In the `usergrn.seq`, choose case 1 and save the file.
 This step is very important because if the user choose case 2, the software will get into an infinite loop and a shut-down will be necessary.
 This bug needs to be fixed.
+Comment the line that imports the data from an expperimental index profile that is used in case 2 (line 2 of the code).

+6. Save the file grinax.seq in the working folder.

-6. In the CODE V command line, type:
+7. .
+In the CODE V command line, type:
 ```
 in grinax
 ```
 A refractive index graph will appear, which will probably be a simple line.

-7. In CODE V, open the .lens file in which the optical system is designed.
+8. In CODE V, open the .lens file in which the optical system is designed.
 The GRIN component must have the user-defined glass.

-8. In the command line, type again:
+9. In the command line, type again:
 ```
 in grinax
 ```
 The refractive index graph should appear again, but with the specified parameters of case 1.

-9. In the `usergrn.seq`, change to case 2 if needed.
+10. In the `usergrn.seq`, change to case 2 if needed.
 Type again in the command line `in grinax` and the refractive index graph will appear for the case 2 parameters.